How to use a slat wall calculator before buying materials

 5. Round up when needed

 We always recommend rounding up and buying a few extra slats.
-That gives you room for mistakes, cuts, and small adjustments.
+An allowance of 10% gives you room for mistakes, cuts, and small adjustments.
+If you want to calculate by hand, you will find the full formula for how many slats you need here.

 Why use a calculator?